-The airport is "film friendly" and continues to be a location for a number of productions.
-Fayette County, frequently recognized for its many niceties, has recently risen to the top of the charts for its association with major motion pictures and television shows.
+The airport is "film friendly" and continues to be a location for a number of productions as well as supporting the film industry as a gateway to numerous local studios.
+Fayette County, although frequently recognized for its many niceties, has recently risen to the top of the charts for its association with major motion pictures and television shows.
 Labeled as the "Hollywood of the South," Fayette County has a growing roster of film-friendly locations.

-Atlanta Regional Airport-Falcon Field offer reasonable daily rates and can accommodate a variety of staging needs is also located just 15 minutes from Pinewood Studios-Atlanta, one of the world's largest sound stages and production studios.
+Atlanta Regional Airport-Falcon Field offers reasonable daily rates, can accommodate a variety of staging needs, and is also located just 15 minutes from Pinewood Studios-Atlanta, one of the world's largest sound stages and production studios.